Q Into the Storm

 Q: Into the Storm is an American documentary television miniseries directed and produced by Cullen Hoback.
 It explores the QAnon conspiracy theory and the people involved with it.
 It consisted of six episodes and premiered on HBO on March 21, 2021.
+The series was nominated for Primetime Emmy for Outstanding Picture Editing and won The Global TV Demand Awards in the Most In-Demand True Crime Series category.
 The series received mixed reviews, with some critics praising its insight into the conspiracy theory, and others finding it to be overlong and lacking in analysis of the impacts of QAnon.
-Some reviewers have criticized the series for not following best practices outlined by extremism researchers for reporting on extremism and conspiracy theories.

 Synopsis

 The series explores the rise of the QAnon conspiracy theory, and the people involved with it.
 The documentary features several people associated with 8chan, the imageboard website that is home to QAnon, including the site's owner Jim Watkins, former administrator Ron Watkins, and original creator Fredrick Brennan.
 Others interviewed include pro-QAnon video creators (known as Qtubers) and other QAnon believers; others on the right wing including OAN's Jack Posobiec; QAnon researchers; and journalists who have reported on the theory.

 The series prominently describes the dynamics of the Watkinses and Brennan, including their split in 2018 and Brennan's later repudiation of the family and 8chan.
 The series also focuses on 8chan and the various movements that have found a home there, including Gamergate, Pizzagate, and QAnon.
 In the final episode, Hoback accompanies Jim Watkins to the January 6, 2021 storming of the United States Capitol.

 In the last episode of the series, Hoback shows his final conversation with Ron Watkins, who states on camera, "I've spent the past ... almost ten years, every day, doing this kind of research anonymously.
 Now I'm doing it publicly, that's the only difference....
 It was basically ... three years of intelligence training teaching normies how to do intelligence work.
 It was basically what I was doing anonymously before, but never as Q".
 Watkins then corrects himself, saying "Never as Q. I promise.
 Because I am not Q, and I never was".
 Hoback viewed this as an inadvertent admission from Watkins, and concludes from this interview and his other research that Ron Watkins is Q.